Welcome back and wishing you a very Happy New Year!

-While no one truly knows what the next 12 months have in store, it doesn’t mean we can’t formulate an actionable plan based on sound principles.
+While no one truly knows what the next 12 months has in store, it doesn’t mean we can’t formulate an actionable plan based on sound principles.

-Whether I’m right or wrong, I’ll be using this analysis as part of an end-of-year review to see how it all plays out.
+Whether I’m right or absolutely wrong, I’ll be using this analysis as part of an end of year review to see how it all plays out.

 So, let’s get started!

-2022 started with a bang for many commodities — iron ore, copper, nickel, and coal soared on the back of Russia’s invasion of Ukraine.
+2022 started off with a bang for many commodities, iron ore, copper, nickel, and coal among others, soared on the back of Russia’s invasion of Ukraine.

-While this was an unfortunate global event, it highlighted the historical influence of wars on commodity prices.
+While this was an unfortunate global event, it highlighted the historical influence of wars in commodity prices.